TABLE OF CONTENTS

 Start Your Journey Cooking with Cannabis at CTU

 Becoming a cannabis chef is not a fantasy anymore.
 It is becoming increasingly mainstream, so if this is your dream job, there are various ways to make it a reality.
-Like any successful chef, expect to put in long hours as you sharpen your skills and come up with a comprehensive plan to make this career profitable.

 Cannabis cuisine is cutting-edge and progressive.
 Plan to become a part of it by starting your industry training today at Cannabis Training University!